chrisyuska/electron-video-cpu-demo/README.md

 ### Steps:

-1. Install and run electron app with `npm install && npm start`
+1. Install and run the electron app with `npm install && npm start`.
 2. Take note of the GPU/CPU usage in the console once the average levels out.
 3. Right click on the ![Icon](/assets/Icon_Video_tiny.png) icon in the task bar, then click `Call show() then hide() on window` to cycle visibility.
 4. Take note of the new GPU/CPU usage in the console once the average levels out again.
 It should be noticeably lower than in step 3.